zlyons24/Tether-App/README.md

 ## Before Publishing

 Replace all instances of:
-- `PLACEHOLDER` → Your business/developer name
+- `Zach Lyons` → Your business/developer name
-- `PLACEHOLDER@EMAIL.COM` → Your contact email
+- `zach.lyons24@gmail.com` → Your contact email

 ## Files to Update After Hosting